Lunite/get-webapp/content/blog/calculating-your-savings.md

 image_hero: calculator.jpg
 hero_title: How Much Could You Save from a Solar Panel System?
 list:
+  intro: >
-  intro: "Why do people invest in solar power for their homes?
-Well, besides the
-    obvious benefit to their carbon footprint, helping to combat climate change, the biggest reason is the money they save.\r
+    Why do people invest in solar power for their homes?
+Well, besides the obvious benefit to their carbon footprint, helping to combat climate change, the biggest reason is the money they save.
+But how can you estimate your savings?

-    \r

-    It's even more attractive than ever now to go over to solar, while we're offering an unmissable deal — a 2.75kw system, with a 5kw battery, for £4,999.99 including VAT, with no deposit required.
-So how much could this system save you?\r

-    \r

-    It depends on a number of factors.\r\n"
   image: capturesfdsh.jpg
 title: Calculating your savings
 date: 2020-08-10T13:43:48.075Z